ebayShopper/ESSV3/README.md

-Provides extra spawn options for Epoch 1.0.6 and DayZ 1.8.8:
+Provides extra spawn options for DayZ Epoch and vanilla DayZ Mod:
 * Choose air or ground spawn
 * Spawns and loadouts can be restricted by humanity and UID
 * Spawns within x meters of the player's body can be blocked